iMovR Captain’s Standing Desk Review

 Our staff experts’ advice is to always go with the higher-quality componentry of a top-shelf American or European-made base and significantly reduce the odds of ever having to deal with the immense hassle of an out-of-commission desk.
 Keep in mind that desks generally start to underperform before they fail, and loose manufacturing tolerances will lead to performance issues such as grease streaking, squeaking when in transit, and increasing shakiness over time.

 You can’t quantify design, but you’ll either love how the Captain’s Desk desk looks, in which case you won’t mind the inability to add a keyboard tray and the difficulty of adding a monitor arm, or it won’t float your boat.
 As we mentioned, it really is designed primarily for the laptop user.
-(In fact if you love the Baltic birch but prefer to keep your ergonomic options open, stand by for the Ensign’s Desk and Admiral’s Desk coming out later this year, as both will fully accommodate keyboard trays and monitor arms.)
+(In fact if you love the Baltic or Red River birch but prefer to keep your ergonomic options open, stand by for the Ensign’s Desk coming out later this year, which will fully accommodate keyboard trays and monitor arms.)

 If you do love the unique design of the iMovR Captain’s Desk, you won’t find any reasons to change your mind as you look deeper.
-Aside from stunning looks, the Baltic birch is strong and stable.
+Aside from stunning looks, the Baltic and Red River birches are strong and stable.
 The same goes for the state-of-the-art, robotically-built Lander Lite lifting base.
 Assembly almost couldn’t be easier, and there’s the same industry-leading warranty as on all of iMovR American-made desks to ease your mind.

 Ahar there, we thank our good mateys for suffering through a little pirate talk when it isn’t even Talk Like A Pirate Day; it’s not often that we get to have a little fun writing a review of yet another standing desk!